Yandex Cloud

 --shards=<list_of_shard_names>

-Where --shards is the list of list of shard names to include in the group.
+Where --shards is the list of shard names to include in the group.

-You can request a shard name with a list of shards in the cluster.
+You can get the shard names with a list of shards in the cluster.

-2. Add the shard_group description section to the Managed Service for ClickHouse® cluster description.
+2. Add the shard_group section to the Managed Service for ClickHouse® cluster description.

 resource "yandex_mdb_clickhouse_cluster" "<cluster_name>" {